cigarsqs/dosthright/README.md

 # dosthright
 do something right

-the program used baidu map to realize a map marker
+the program used baidu map api to realize a map marker